mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/clean-consistent-expressjs-controllers.md

 This type of thing is also possible to do without TypeScript but it's requires a little bit more trickery in order to implement the design patterns and principles we've mentioned in this article.

 If you're still considering whether you want to use TypeScript, check out [my definitive guide](/articles/when-to-use-typescript-guide/) on whether it makes sense for your next project.

+**Update: May 14th, 2019**

+Thanks to [@patroza](https://github.com/patroza) for suggesting that we maintain the request and response objects from within the base class in a stateful/truly object-oriented manner, rather than passing them around functionally.
+This approach encapsulates responsibility much better.